 We are the Lions of District 201 C2, the longest district in the world

-It includes 61 Lions Clubs, 2 Lioness Clubs and 3 Leo Clubs.
+It includes 63 Lions Clubs, 2 Lioness Clubs and 4 Leo Clubs.

-It reaches in the south from the Limestone Coast region of SE South Australia, includes Kangaroo Island, half of Metropolitan Adelaide and out through the Riverland to Sunraysia in Victoria and then northwards to Broken Hill in NSW.
-The state of the NT then completes this diverse spread across Australia from the Southern Ocean to the Arafura Sea in the north.
-Worldwide, Lions International comprises 1.3 million men and women in 205 countries and geographic areas who conduct vision and health screenings, build parks, support eye hospitals, award scholarships, assist youth, and provide help in time of disaster and much more.
+It reaches in the south from the Limestone Coast region of south east South Australia, includes Kangaroo Island, half of metropolitan Adelaide and out through the Riverland to Sunraysia in Victoria and then northwards to Broken Hill in NSW.

+Lions meet the needs of our local communities in Australia and also reach out into the world.
+Worldwide, Lions International comprises 1.4 million men and women in 206 countries and geographic areas who conduct vision and health screenings, build parks, support eye hospitals, award scholarships, assist youth, and provide help in time of disaster and much more.

-Join us if you would like your hands there with us making our communities and the world better places to live.
+Join us if you would like your hands there with us making our communities and the world better places to live

 Becoming a Lion in the 201 C2 District

 Lions club members are men and women who strive to make a difference in their local community as well as in communities worldwide.
 Their volunteer efforts go beyond the support of vision care, to addressing unmet health and education needs worldwide.